Rock & Rule: Production

-Rock & Rule was Nelvana's first animated feature film, and it was the first Canadian animated feature to be produced in English (Le Village enchanté, a 1955 production from Quebec, was the country's first, overall).
-The movie began production in 1978 as a children's film entitled Drats!.
+Rock & Rule was Nelvana's first animated feature film and it was the first Canadian animated feature to be produced in English.
+The 1981 Canadian-American co-production Heavy Metal was also produced in English, but was an anthology film.
+Le Village enchanté, a 1955 production from Quebec, was the country's first overall.
+The film began production in 1978 as a children's film entitled Drats!.
 Nelvana used $8 million to finance and produce the film."
-The premise remained the same, centering on a post-apocalyptic rock band composed of fuzzy mutant creatures who evolved from rats after the human race was wiped out.
+The premise remained the same, centering on a post-apocalyptic rock band composed of fuzzy mutant creatures who evolved from rats, in a world where the human race was wiped out and only the street animals: cats, dogs and rats survived.
 However, instead of wiring her to the soundboard, Mok transformed Angel into a guitar, and literally played her to summon the beast.
 The crew felt that it would be easier to animate cartoony characters but, as the film evolved, they gradually became more humanistic, and Hollywood acquaintances encouraged them to skew the tone towards an older audience.

-The film was produced without a well defined script; so the crew would develop and work on sequences, leaving holes for more layers of the story to be added later.
+The film was produced without a well-defined script; so the crew would develop and work on sequences, leaving holes for more layers of the story to be added later.

 The cost of production, $8 million in studio resources, nearly put Nelvana out of business.
 Over 300 Nelvana animators worked on the film.
+The film went $3 million over budget.